Measure 1 - City of Bismarck

 • 35% of women over 75 do not drive.

-• $1 invested in public transit believed to generate $5 in economic returns.
+• $1 invested in public transit is believed to generate $5 in economic returns.

-• If the measure fails, significant public transit service reduction will be considered.
+• If the measure fails, a significant reduction in public transit services will be considered.